QuantEcon/lecture-python-advanced/source/rst/opt_tax_recur.rst

-The above steps are implemented in a class called `SequentialAllocation`
+The above steps are implemented in a class called `SequentialLS`

 .. literalinclude:: /_static/lecture_specific/opt_tax_recur/sequential_allocation.py